firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-11-20-the-new-heart.md

 ----

 I recognized her immediately. _Sereena_.
 Her name was on my lips the moment she walked in, although it had been fifteen years since I last saw her.
 I'd been in my final semester when she was a Junior.
 She studied calligraphy.
-I was a sculptor, of course—one of the few girls in my class.
+I was a sculptor, of course — one of the few girls in my class.
 I had always been nothing but a sculptor.

 I could hardly believe she was there.
 I had fantasized about this moment for years.
 How I would sweep her off her feet, how she would finally see me, little me in love, how we would go away together and muse about all the time lost.